Children Leaving Home: Helping Your Kids Prepare to Move Out & Be Financially Secure

 Key Takeaways

-• Choose the right time - Consider your child's maturity and independence, your own readiness for an empty nest, and give plenty of notice.
+• Choose the right time by considering your child's maturity, independence, your own readiness, and providing plenty of notice.

-• Teach financial literacy - Cover budgeting, insurance, investing, retirement planning, and other money management skills.
+• Teach financial literacy by covering budgeting, insurance, investing, retirement planning, and other money management skills.

-• Celebrate the transition - Mark this milestone as a joyful passage into adulthood and independence.
+• Celebrate the transition as a joyful milestone into adulthood and independence.

 Preparing for the Conversation

-Before bringing up the topic, think about why now is the right time.
+Before bringing it up, think about why now feels like the right moment.
+Ask these questions:

-• Is your child succeeding at work and ready to shoulder more adult responsibilities?
+• Is your child doing well at work and ready for more responsibility?

 Helping Your Children Be Financially Ready